Here's an interesting comment from the post last week...

 Ultimately, remember again the importance of speakers and room acoustics for these time domain discussions...
 Have a peek at the speaker measurements of the step response in Stereophile.
 What time scale do you see on the x-axis?
 About a millisecond for a good speaker to go from the start of the impulse to a low level trail (this can be improved significantly with DSP correction).
 Likewise, when we examine room acoustics, who listens in an anechoic chamber such that there aren't reflections affecting the sound past 50µs or whatever miniscule time period being reported?

-The bottom line is that from what we know currently looking at the Bluesound Node 2's firmware and the results from Stereophile's measurement of the Mytek Brooklyn, MQA uses a minimum phase filter which has a slow roll-off and moderate amount of aliasing beyond Nyquist, thus a relatively short impulse length.
+The bottom line is that from what we know currently looking at the Bluesound Node 2's firmware and the results from Stereophile's measurement of the Mytek Brooklyn, MQA uses a minimum phase filter which has a slow roll-off and moderate amount of imaging beyond Nyquist, thus a relatively short impulse length.
 If you look at Figure 6 in that Stereophile measurement page, for a 44.1kHz signal, the Brooklyn is -6dB at 22.05kHz and I estimate about -40dB by around 30kHz...
 Okay, we can approximate this kind of curve in iZotope RX 5:

 So if I run a 16/44 white noise signal through that, it looks like this: